With so many people entering a rapidly changing job market, many people ask “With a pre-employment background check, what shows up?”

-To make matters worse, trying to figure out what shows up on a background check for employment can be a confusing and exhausting task.
+To make matters worse, trying to figure out what may appear on a background investigation for employment can be a confusing and exhausting task.
 Every state can be different.

 People wonder: